tuliomoreira77/watch-face-policy/wanning-gibbous.md

 # Your Acceptance of these Terms:

 By using Wanning Gibbous Watch Face, you signify your acceptance of this policy.
-If you do not agree to this policy, please do not use [Your Watch Face Name].
-Your continued use of [Your Watch Face Name] following the posting of changes to this policy will be deemed your acceptance of those changes.
+If you do not agree to this policy, please do not use Wanning Gibbous Watch Face.
+Your continued use of Wanning Gibbous Watch Face following the posting of changes to this policy will be deemed your acceptance of those changes.

 # Contacting Us: